 Intriguingly, salt and vinegar crisps, once the sole domain of Bobby’s, now appear semi-regularly in Austrian supermarkets.
 I attribute this development to my pioneering promotional efforts on the flavour’s behalf.

-Inevitably, prices reflect the scarcity of the products, but I’m guessing you won’t find many of the items elsewhere in the city.
+Inevitably, prices reflect the scarcity of the products, but you won’t find many of the items elsewhere in the city.
+Though Cheddar cheese does now seem to be a thing in local grocery stores.

 If you actually live in Vienna, do check out the noticeboard near the entrance.